FranAitch/AC-FreeC/README.md

 This is an auto reminder for when you should close the window before your room starts to heat up again.

+## AbbyyConverter
+WIP for the corpus project of my former workplace.
+Script using *pyautogui* to make the computer convert a folder with hundreds of abbyy files to .html files.

 ## FreezeBreath
 Lets you know when it's cold enough to put your frozen goods outside while you defrost the freezer.